Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 Jealousy, according to Merriam-Webster’s Dictionary is: an unhappy or angry feeling of wanting to have what someone else has.

-That’s what Merriam-Webster has to say and I’ll add that, in my personal and professional opinion, jealousy is a complex emotion containing shades of anger, fear, and longing that, while it can be quite uncomfortable to experience, is, nonetheless, a nearly universal human emotion.
+That’s what Merriam-Webster has to say.
+I’ll add that, in my personal and professional opinion, jealousy is a complex emotion.
+It contains shades of anger, fear, and longing.
+While it can be quite uncomfortable to experience, is, nonetheless, a nearly universal human emotion.

 But despite its universality, jealousy – like so many other feelings labeled as “negative” – has long had a bad reputation.